The algebraic difference of two random Cantor sets: The Larsson family: Notation and the [15] Main Lemma Notation and the Main Lemma

-for all $k\ge 1, A_1,\dots,A_k \subset T$ and non-negative integers $r_1,\dots,r_k$.
 A collection of squares all with type $\Theta$ is an absorbing state: it only generates squares with type $\Theta$.
-This is obvious from the definition of $\Phi (Q,x)$, but we will extend this property to the case of smaller type spaces $T$, where by definition a square has type $\Theta$ if its type is not in $T$ (this will be further explained in Section~\ref{sec:6.1}).
+This is obvious from the definition of $\Phi(Q,x)$, but we will extend this property to the case of smaller type spaces $T$, where, by definition, a square has type $\Theta$ if its type is not in $T$ (this will be further explained in Section~\ref{sec:6.1}).

-A major role in our analysis is played by the expectations $\ev_x[\mathcal{Z}_n(A)]$, for $A\subset T$, $n\ge 1$.
-Let us define for $i=1,2,3,4$
+A major role in our analysis is played by the expectations $\ev _x[\mathcal{Z}_n(A)]$ for $A\subset T$, $n\ge1$.
+Let us define, for $i=1,2,3,4,$

-Then $\mathcal{Z}_1(A)=\mathcal{Z}_1^1(A)+\dots+\mathcal{Z}_1^4(A)$, and so
+Then, $\mathcal{Z}_1(A)=\mathcal{Z}_1^1(A)+\cdots+\mathcal {Z}_1^4(A)$ and so

 where the $f_{x,i}$ are the densities of the random variables $\Phi (Q_i,x)$ (apart from an atom in $\Theta$).
-In Section~\ref{sec:dens} these densities will be determined explicitly.
-It follows that for $n=1$
+In Section \ref{sec:dens}, these densities will be determined explicitly.
+It follows that for $n=1,$

-has a density $m_1(x,y)$, called the kernel of the branching process, given by
+has a density $m_1(x,y)$, called the \textit{kernel} of the branching process, given by